somos-ubb/LGBTQIAphobia/README.md

 # LGBTQIAphobia_dataset
-Corpus with phrases retrieved from different digital sources containing diverse messages directed towards the LGBTQIA+ community.
+Labelled dataset with phrases retrieved from different digital sources containing diverse messages directed towards the LGBTQIA+ community.

 id, phase, class, where class is  {LGBTQIAphobic, No LGBTQIAphobic}